Vanguard Advisers, Inc.: Interactive advice tools

 Please see Other financial industry activities and affiliations for a discussion of VAI's affiliations with other Vanguard entities and how those affiliations may impact clients of VAI.

-The interactive advice tools, including POA, do not provide recommendations on individual securities, with the exception of Vanguard ETFs.
+The interactive advice tools, including POA, do not provide recommendations on individual securities.
 VAI does not select or recommend broker-dealers for client transactions in connection with these services.

 The interactive advice tools do not provide ongoing monitoring or reviews of accounts with the exception of the POA service.